cython/cython/docs/special_methods.rst

 Declaration
 ------------
 Special methods of extension types must be declared with :keyword:`def`, not :keyword:`cdef`.
+This does not impact their performance--Python uses different calling conventions to invoke these special methods.

 Docstrings
 -----------

-Currently, docstrings are not fully supported in special methods of extension types.
+Currently, docstrings are not fully supported in some special methods of extension types.
 You can place a docstring in the source to serve as a comment, but it won't show up in the corresponding :attr:`__doc__` attribute at run time.
-(This is a Python limitation -- there's nowhere in the `PyTypeObject` data structure to put such docstrings.)
+(This seems to be is a Python limitation -- there's nowhere in the `PyTypeObject` data structure to put such docstrings.)

 Initialisation methods: :meth:`__cinit__` and :meth:`__init__`
 ---------------------------------------------------------------